apache/seatunnel/docs/en/connector-v2/source/AmazonDynamoDB.md

 #### fields [Config]

-Amazon Dynamodb is a NOSQL database service of support keys-value storage and document data structure,there is no way to get the data type.Therefore, we must configure schma.
+Amazon Dynamodb is a NOSQL database service of support keys-value storage and document data structure,there is no way to get the data type.Therefore, we must configure schema.

 such as: